top of page

 Coolamon: O Iverach, J Robertson, C Davis, A Slade

-Ganmain: Ron Sims (capt), Clon Heath, Frank and Paddy Carroll, Frank Crozier, Harold Brown, P. Ballantire, David Allamby, Alf Bean, Bill Smith, Frank Culhane, Garney Logan, Stan Cox, A. Brown, Jack Green, H. McGrath, J. Murphy, H. Hubbard.
+Ganmain: Ron Sims (capt), Clon Heath, Frank and Paddy Carroll, Frank Crozier, Harold Brown, P. Ballantire, David Allamby, Alf Bean, Bill Smith, Frank Culhane, Garney Logan, Stan Cox, A. Brown, Jack Green, H. McGrath, J. Murphy, Harry Hubbard.

 Coolamon: Ormond Iverach (capt), Alonza Slade, Dudley and Errol Barker, Mervyn Hurst, Herb and Jim Robertson, Stan Griggs, C Williams, Reg Lucas, H. Hamilton, M. Trainor, A. Plummer, Alf and Allan Black, Ernie Smith, R. Turner Charlie Davis.